 12 AM: After working an eighteen-hour day, the mashgichim go home to get some much-needed sleep!

 Rabbi Indich is an OU rabbinic coordinator dealing with the food-service industry.
-He has twenty-five years of kashrut experience and is the author of the Policy Manual for Food Service Mashgichim, which is the standard guide used by OU mashgichim in the food-service industry.
+He has over twenty-five years of kashrut experience.